 M.A.
-Psychology, Creativity, Innovation, and Leadership Specialization
+Psychology: Creativity, Innovation, and Leadership Specialization

-The Creativity, Innovation, and Leadership (CIL) Specialization is designed for students who want to learn how to accomplish in-depth research in a particular aspect of creativity and make a meaningful contribution to the field.
-This Humanistic Psychology degree program encourages students to examine vital contemporary questions about creativity and investigate environments that support different kinds of creativity.
-Students in the CIL focus their studies on areas they are passionate about in order to take their careers to the next level or to go in a whole new direction.
+The Creativity, Innovation, and Leadership (CIL) Specialization is designed for students who want to engage creative aspects of their existing worlds through in-depth research and make a meaningful contribution to the fields of creativity and psychology.
+This Humanistic degree program encourages students to examine vital contemporary questions about creativity and a strong desire to investigate environments supporting different kinds of applications.
+Students in the Creativity, Innovation, and Leadership Specialization focus their studies on areas they are passionate about and phenomena they are intrigued by to take their careers to the next level or go in a whole new direction.
+Our specialization seeks to support the joy and optimism that comes with "creativity" in all forms and to explore what is possible.